 China’s trade surplus swells to $877.6B as exports grow

-Exports increased to $3.95 trillion, decelerating from 2021′s explosive 29.9% gain, customs data showed Friday.
-Imports edged up 1.1% to 2.7 trillion, cooling from the previous year’s 30.1% rise as growth in the world’s second-largest economy slowed.
+Exports increased 7% from a year earlier to $3.95 trillion, decelerating from 2021′s explosive 29.9% gain, customs data showed Friday.
+Imports edged up 1.1% to 2.7 trillion, cooling from the previous year’s 30.1% rise as economic growth slowed and consumer spending weakened.

 The country’s politically volatile global trade surplus expanded by 29.7% from 2021′s record, already the highest ever for any economy.